AlexOmarov/berte/README.md

 There you can find:

 - Data model
-- Class diagram
 - Sequence diagram for all the flows which are performed by service
-- Description of all service integrations
 - Descriptions of service APIs, incoming and outcoming esb events
 - Some additional diagrams for better understanding of underlying processes